KimTholstorf/zerotier-scripts/README.md

             NOTE: --silent can't be combined with --verbose.
 It's either or.

     -v=, --verbose=
             (TRUE | FALSE) OPTIONAL.
 Default value is FALSE and only output status to to console.
+            This vill output the content of the outputfile to the console.
             NOTE: --verbose can't be combined with --silent.
 It's either or.

 PREREQUISITES: